mshavliuk/youtube-blocker-userscript/Readme.md

 All you need is just add that link to your userscript list (see more about it below).

+When you rich your scheduled restricted hours, the youtube will be blocked till the end of your working time or until the following day if your daily time limit is over.

 #### 🧩 Browser extensions

 The most common way to install the Youtube blocker is by using the userscript browser extension.
 There is a variety of options, which can be found [here](https://openuserjs.org/about/Userscript-Beginners-HOWTO)